eye4357/x_make_pypi_x/README.md

 > "Every release leaves evidence.
 This rig makes sure the packages we drop on PyPI look clean, typed, and bulletproof."

 ## Manifesto
 x_make_pypi_x is the publishing arm of the lab.
 It snapshots a package module, injects type metadata, builds wheels and source tarballs with `python -m build`, and drives `twine upload` with the right safeguards—`--skip-existing`, credential checks, and output logging.
-When the orchestrator says ship, this module ensures the drop is staged, sealed, and tracked in the Road to 0.20.2 ledger.
+When the orchestrator says ship, this module ensures the drop is staged, sealed, and tracked in the Road to 0.20.3 ledger.

-## 0.20.2 Command Sequence
+## 0.20.3 Command Sequence
-Version 0.20.2 codifies the publishing playbook I trust.
-Every instruction below is synchronized with the Road to 0.20.2 checkpoints so the control room can trace each package from source file to PyPI audit log without breaking stride.
+Version 0.20.3 aligns the publishing pipeline with the JSON-first roadmap.
+Every artifact we push now records checksum evidence that the new visitor telemetry double-checks before release.

 ### Highlights
 - Replicates the target module into an isolated build workspace before packaging.